Fermentation

 Steinkraus, Keith H. Handbook of Indigenous Fermented Foods.
 Boca Raton, Fla.; London: CRC ; Taylor & Francis, 2007.

-The book before the book that started it all anew.
 This book is nothing short of amazing and eye opening.
 It’s not cheap but inter library loans are a thing and plan to spend some time with this tome

 Previous